Chaotic Noncoherent SWIPT in Multi-Functional RIS-Aided Systems: MF-RIS-aided Chaotic System Design

 \subsection{Information and Power Transfer}

 Both $U_t$ and $U_r$ recover the chaotic component from the transmitted frame to perform $\zeta$ partial correlations over each block of $\phi$ samples.
-By considering the aspect of low cross-correlation of two chaotic sequences, the decision metric $\lambda_p^{(X)}$ $X \in \{ t,r \}$ corresponding to the $p$-th transmission interval, is obtained from \eqref{trcv} and \eqref{rrcv}, respectively, as expressed in \eqref{dec}.
+By considering the aspect of low cross-correlation of two chaotic sequences \cite{tcom}, the decision metric $\lambda_p^{(X)}$ $X \in \{ t,r \}$ corresponding to the $p$-th transmission interval, is obtained from \eqref{trcv} and \eqref{rrcv}, respectively, as expressed in \eqref{dec}, where $^*$ denotes the complex conjugate.
 Thereafter, $\lambda_p^{(X)}$ is compared with a threshold and the actual transmitted data is recovered from the received signal.

 At the EH section of the MF-RIS, each element is connected to an individual EH unit consisting of a diode followed by a low pass filter \cite{comb}.
 To enhance the EH performance, we employ a $\phi+\beta$ bit analog correlator \cite{jstsp} prior to each EH unit.
-An analog correlator results in effective signal integration over a certain time interval.
+An analog correlator is a low complexity yet very effective signal integrator, which simply sums the received signal over a certain time interval.
 The resultant output signal, corresponding to the $p$-th transmission interval, at the $n$-th element of the EH section is given by where $(a)$ follows from \eqref{sigrisdef}, by assuming that the noise is too small to be harvested.
-Therefore, based on the nonlinearities of the EH unit, the resulting output power is $P_{\rm EH}=\sum\limits_{n=1}^{N_h}\frac{v_{n,out}^2}{R_L}$, where $R_L$ is the load resistance and with $\eta_1,\eta_2$ being system parameters \cite{comb}.
+Therefore, based on the nonlinearities of the EH unit, the resulting output power is $P_{\rm EH}=\sum_{n=1}^{N_h}\frac{v_{n,out}^2}{R_L}$, where $R_L$ is the load resistance and $v_{n,out}=\eta_1 \mathbb{E} \{ |y_{p,n}^{\rm C}|^2 \} + \eta_2 \mathbb{E} \{ |y_{p,n}^{\rm C}|^4 \},$ with $\eta_1,\eta_2$ being system parameters \cite{comb}.